Institutional Scholarships

 Additional Information

-- Incomplete applications, and/or applications without two letters of recommendations, will not be considered.
+- Incomplete applications, and/or applications without two letters of recommendation, will not be considered.

 - The scholarship committee will consider applicants for all scholarships for which they are eligible.
-To be considered for any of the scholarships listed below, the applicant will only be required to complete one online application.
+To be considered for any of the FSU Endowment scholarships, the applicant will only be required to complete one online application.

 - The decision of the Scholarship Committee is final.